 According to the Daily Mail, “the proportion of the population over 65 is expected to rise by 19 per cent from 10.4 million to 12.4 million over the next decade, and people aged 65 in 2025 should expect to live another 21.8 years – meaning they will reach 86.8, 1.7 years older than those who turned 65 in 2015.”

-With these figures in mind, there’s likely going to be more people that require care and medical attention as we live longer, and continue to struggle to manage particular diseases.
-Reports have also suggested how diabetes and musculoskeletal disorders are predicted to heavily increase as well, meaning more strain on the NHS.
+As we live longer, it is likely more people will require care and medical attention.
+Reports have suggested how diabetes and musculoskeletal disorders are also predicted to heavily increase, meaning more strain on the NHS.

 So what’s the solution to reduce the costs of elderly care?
 Professor Eric Brunner says that: “We need a properly funded, properly staffed health and social care sector with general practice, hospitals and social care all working together, and all communicating well with each other, in the best interests of delivering safe care to all our patients.”

-Of course in addition to this we need to look after ourselves and aim to live a healthy as possible lifestyle, reducing the chances of diabetes and heart disease.
+In addition to this, we need to look after ourselves and aim to live a healthy as possible lifestyle, reducing the chances of diabetes and heart disease.
 Prevention is vital.

 Reducing the Strain

-Careline plays a huge part in reducing the strain on carers and the NHS through the Personal Alarm Service we provide.
-Did you know that as well as all the diseases and illnesses discussed above, which put a burden on the NHS, falls also contribute.
+Careline plays a huge part in reducing the strain on carers and the NHS through our Personal Alarm Service.
+As well as all the diseases and illnesses discussed above, which put a burden on the NHS, falls also contribute.

 One in three people aged over 65 fall every year and require medical care and attention.
-With a personal pendant alarm from Careline anyone who’s elderly, frail or lives with a disability – and is at risk of falling can get one of our alarms.
+Anyone who’s elderly, frail, or has a disability – and at risk of falling should consider one of our alarms.

 These act as an emergency call out if ever you’re in a situation on your own where you need help.
 Rather than our pendant alarms relying on the emergency services, the first point of call is friends and family.
-This system not only saves lives by stopping people lying helplessly for ages, but it also takes the strain of the emergency services as help is sought quickly through friends and family first before any further action.
+This system not only saves lives by stopping people lying unattended, but it also takes the strain off emergency services.
+Help is sought quickly through friends and family first before any further action.

-Of course in more serious situations our care team who respond to alarm calls will get in touch with emergency services if required.
+In more serious situations our care team who respond to alarm calls will get in touch with emergency services.